facebook f instagram | Kosciuszko Huts Association

 The Association may derive funds from members’ subscriptions and contributions, grants and donations, fees for services provided, charges for activities and any other lawful source.

-(1) The Committee shall open, at a bank(s) selected by the Committee, a banking account or accounts in the name of the Association into which all moneys received shall be paid as soon as possible after receipt.
+1. The Committee shall open, at a banking institution(s) approved by the Committee, a banking account or accounts in the name of the Association, into which all moneys received shall be deposited as soon as possible after receipt.

-(1) The Committee shall appoint a suitably qualified person (not being a member of the Association or the Public Officer) as Auditor.
-The Auditor shall examine the accounts of the Association and prepare auditor's reports in accordance with the Act.
+1. The Committee shall appoint a suitably qualified person (in accordance with Section 70B of the Act) as Reviewer.
+The Reviewer shall examine the accounts of the Association, not having prepared or assisted with their preparation, and prepare reviewer’s reports in accordance with the Act.

-(2) The Auditor has a right of access at all reasonable times to the accounting records and other records of the Association and is entitled to require from any Committee member, officer or employee of the Association such information and explanations as the Auditor desires for the purpose of auditing the Association's accounts.
+2. The Reviewer has a right of access at all reasonable times to the accounting records and other records of the Association and is entitled to require from any Committee member, officer or employee of the Association such information and explanations as the Reviewer desires for the purpose of reviewing the Association's accounts.

 PART 6 - MISCELLANEOUS